asya99/SpamTweetResearch/README.md

 # Spam Tweet Research
-Summary: Developed a network analysis prediction of highest spam indicators on Twitter using 10,000 tweets from Nsc.org, a leading research lab on cybersecurity.
+Developed a network analysis prediction of highest spam indicators on Twitter using 10,000 tweets from Nsc.org, a leading research lab on cybersecurity.
 Trained and tested data using Naive Bayes, Random Forest, and KNN.
 Utilized Machine Learning toolkits (TensorFlow, keras) and Python.

 # Intro:
 Social networking platform Twitter is a prominent victim of spam.
 Spam can drown out important news, leading to misinformation, and is often the cause of malware and scams.
 My data was collected from Nsc.org, a research lab on cybersecurity.
 Their database contained 6 million tweets.
 10,000 were randomly selected from the ‘continuous’ folder, meaning the tweets were sent in a continuous time frame.
 This was to optimize the running algorithms and for demonstration purposes.